| Cruising in your own boat. . . over 5,429-miles through 18 States (or more), and 2 Provinces of Canada, along beautiful

 limited by speed limits, fuel economy and reaching all the stop lights while they are green.

-to turn green) at Locks and Lift bridges.
-As a result, regardless of your speed, your forward progress is often hindered or prevented by closed locks
+lights to turn green) at Locks and Lift bridges.
+As a result, regardless of your speed, your forward progress is often hindered or prevented by closed

 A frequent regret Loopers mention after completion of their voyage is not planning enough time to stop and linger at many of the interesting